Skip to main content

 Session Continuity

 Pick up where you left off — praisonai run remembers per-project conversations and tracks cumulative token usage and cost.
-When running with an active session (--session <id> or --continue), a compact footer appears after each answer:

 The footer is suppressed in --json / --output json mode, but usage is still persisted into the session record.
 Totals accumulate across runs and survive resume.
 See Cost & Token Tracking for the full breakdown.